jkayani/cs143/p4/starter/notes.md

   - $ra
   - $fp
   - // arguments
+  - // local variables (to be populated by callee)

 - $fp points to first argument of method.
-Arguments aren't popped off the stack, they are referenced relative to $fp
+Arguments aren't popped off the stack they are referenced relative to $fp

+- $s1 points to the next free slot for local variables, $s3 is the where the local variables start, and $s2 is where they end

+- Method tables are organized so that methods are in order of inherited class, and order within that class.
+This allows for dynamic dispatch via the classtag, method table table, and a recorded method offset

 Next steps:
 - assign
 - new
+- static_dispatch
 - let
-- static_dispatch
 - case